Things to do

 Expect a laid-back, vibrant atmosphere and an innovative menu featuring dishes such as wild mushrooms with smoked egg and sour cream and ceviche of avocado and jalapeño.

 When top Swedish chef Björn Frantzén closed his two-Michelin star Frantzén in Stockholm’s Old Town in 2016, the culinary world waited with bated breath to see what his next move would be.
-In August 2017, the new Frantzén opened in downtown Stockholm and in February 2018 it gained three Michelin stars!
+In August 2017, the new Frantzén opened in downtown Stockholm.
 Now it is set on three floors of a 19th century building, with five times more space than its predecessor, but still with a seating capacity for only 23 guests.
+Frantzén got its third star in 2018 and is the first restaurant in Sweden to be awarded with three stars in Guide Michelin.

 Although Frantzén continues to focus on high-end, innovative Swedish tasting menus, the new restaurant offers a different experience, with a kitchen that lends itself to exploring new cooking techniques, such as cooking over an open fire.
 Top dishes include barbecue Swedish yellow duck with truffled endive and a pressed duck sauce, and Nordic caviar, with fried bread with parmesan cream.